J1nwenWang/j1nwenwang.github.io/pages/1_homepage.md

 ## News

 ---
-* My two papers " Software Availability Protection in Cyber-Physical Systems" and "Secure Information Embedding in Forensic 3D Fingerprinting" are accepted in  [Security'2025](https://www.usenix.org/conference/usenixsecurity25)!
+* My two papers " Software Availability Protection in Cyber-Physical Systems" and "Secure Information Embedding in Forensic 3D Fingerprinting" are to be appeared in  [Security'2025](https://www.usenix.org/conference/usenixsecurity25)!

 * I am invited to serve on the TPC of USENIX VehicleSec 2025!